 5. AI capabilities

 Every platform now claims AI.
-The question is whether it's genuinely useful conversational AI, a bolt-on search feature with a chatbot skin, or merely a ChatGPT wrapper that hallucinates citations and invents case law that doesn't exist.
+The question is whether it's genuinely useful conversational AI, a bolt-on search feature with a chatbot skin, or a ChatGPT wrapper that hallucinates citations and invents case law that doesn't exist.
 Purpose-built tax AI trained on authoritative sources is fundamentally different from generic AI with a tax prompt slapped on top.

 6. Integration with existing tools

 Does it fit your workflow?
 If you're already invested in a tax prep ecosystem, native integration between your research platform and your preparation software saves serious time.
-Jumping between disconnected tools creates friction that compounds across hundreds of returns.

 So, let’s get right into it!